What to watch for as the big Chinese political event of the year approaches - ExBulletin

 What to watch for as the big Chinese political event of the year approaches

-BEIJING (AP) One burning issue dominates as the 2024 session of China's legislature begins this week: the economy.
+BEIJING — One burning issue dominates as the 2024 session of China's legislature begins this week: the economy.

 The annual meeting of the National People's Congress, which opens Tuesday, is closely watched for any signals about what the ruling Communist Party might do to revitalize an economy that is sagging under the weight of expanded government controls and the bursting of a real estate bubble.